-Bevan Sewell is a Lecturer in American History and Co-Editor of the Journal of American Studies (Cambridge University Press).
-His main areas of interest lie in American political and diplomatic history during the twentieth century.
+Bevan Sewell is an Associate Professor in American History and Co-Editor of the Journal of American Studies (Cambridge University Press).
+His main areas of interest lie in American and British political and foreign relations history during the twentieth century.
 He is the author of The U.S. and Latin America: Eisenhower, Kennedy and Economic Diplomacy in the Cold War, which was published by I.B.
-Tauris in 2016, and has published articles in Diplomatic History, the English Historical Review, International History Review, Intelligence and National Security, and is the co-editor of Challenging US Foreign Policy: America and the World in the Long Twentieth Century.
+Tauris in 2016, and has published articles in Diplomatic History, the English Historical Review, International History Review, Intelligence and National Security, and is the co-editor of Foreign Policy at the Periphery: The Shifting Margins of US International Relations since World War II.
 Presently, he is working on an intellectual biography of John Foster Dulles and is just beginning a new project on the contested concept of human rights in 1970s and 1980s Britain.

 I am happy to supervise post-graduate students who are interested in any aspects of US foreign policy since 1900, especially those interested in working on the post-1945 era; and students interested in working on American political history in the twentieth century.

 I am presently working on a project that will result in an intellectual biography of Dwight Eisenhower's Secretary of State, John Foster Dulles.
 Originally believed to have been the leading figure in… read more